Each group itinerary is tailored to fit your learning objectives.

 8:30 Lab: Marine invertebrate reproduction.
 Set up sea urchin embryo experiment and start development timelines.
 (Whale Lab) *Time to visit the touch tank

-10:30 Group 1: Field trip: Oceanography in Grappler Inlet (Meet at docks)
+10:30 Group 1: Boat trip: Oceanography in Grappler Inlet (Meet at docks)

-Group 2: Field Trip: Barkley Star (Meet at Docks)
+Group 2: Boat trip: Barkley Star (Meet at Docks)

-Group 2: Field trip: Oceanography in Grappler Inlet (Meet at docks)
+Group 2: Boat trip: Oceanography in Grappler Inlet (Meet at docks)

 15:30 Break to warm up

-16:00 Lab: Seabirds as indicators of ecosystem health (Ross Hall)
+16:00 Workshop: Ocean Plastics; Seabirds as indicators of ecosystem health (Ross Hall)

 19:00 Check embryos (Whale Lab)